eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">WUA_32<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-At the time of PID or attestation issuance, a PID Provider or Attestation Provider SHALL communicate to the Wallet Unit its minimum requirements regarding the remaining revocation maintenance period for Wallet Instances (in WIAs) or WSCDs/keystores (in KAs), as specified in [Technical Specification 3](../../technical-specifications/ts3-wallet-unit-attestation.md).
+A PID Provider or Attestation Provider having minimum requirements regarding the remaining revocation maintenance period for Wallet Instances (in WIAs) or WSCDs or keystores (in KAs) SHALL communicate these requirements to the Wallet Unit at the time of PID or attestation issuance, as specified in [Technical Specification 3](../../technical-specifications/ts3-wallet-unit-attestation.md).

 *Note: This allows PID Providers and Attestation Providers to ensure that they receive WIAs and KAs with a sufficiently long remaining revocation maintenance period, enabling revocation chaining for the intended validity period of the PID or attestation to be issued.*